 - Lupton, D. (editor) (2017) Self-Tracking, Health and Medicine: Sociological Perspectives.
 London: Routledge.

 - Lupton, D., Mewburn, I. and Thomson, P. (2017) The Digital Academic: Critical Perspectives on Digital Technologies in Higher Education.
 London: Routledge.

 - Lupton, D. (editor) (2016) Digitised Health, Medicine and Risk.
 London: Routledge.

 - Lupton, D. (editor) (2015) Beyond Techno-Utopia: Critical Approaches to Digital Health Technologies.
 Basel: MDPI Books.

 - Lupton, D. (editor) (2013) The Unborn Human (part of the Living Books about Life series).
 Open Humanities Press (digital book).

-- Lupton, D. (in press) Digitized health promotion: risk and personal responsibility for health in the Web 2.0 era.
-In Davis, J. and Gonzalez, A. M. (eds), To Fix or To Heal.
+- Lupton, D. (2016) Digitized health promotion: risk and personal responsibility for health in the Web 2.0 era.
+In Davis, J. and Gonzalez, A. M. (eds), To Fix or To Heal: Patient Care, Public Health, and the Limits of Biomedicine.
 New York: New York University Press.

 - Lupton, D. (2015) Digital sociology.
 In Germov, J. and Poole, M. (eds), Public Sociology: An Introduction to Australian Society, 3rd edition.
 St Leonards: Allen & Unwin.